Kishn0109/weekday-job-list/README.md

 # Weekdays job listing application

-This is a simple guide on how to run a Vite-powered React application.
+This is a simple guide on how to run a application.

 ## Prerequisites